Kshy0/CaMa-Flood-GPU/README.md

   - CaMa-Flood-GPU is fully compatible with CaMa-Flood input data (river maps, runoff, etc.).
   - Download the required datasets from the [official CaMa-Flood site](https://hydro.iis.u-tokyo.ac.jp/~yamadai/cama-flood/) or follow the instructions in the original CaMa-Flood documentation.
+  - Typically, you will download a folder named `cmf_v420_pkg` from the official site and place it somewhere on your local machine.

   ### 2. Configure your run